 not use information obtained from competitors, if the object or effect of such use is anti-competitive.

-If the Licensee is aggrieved by the decision of the Authority he may appeal to the Minister in terms of Section XX of the Act.
+If the Licensee is aggrieved by the decision of the Authority, he may appeal to the Minister in terms of Section 96 of the Act.

 ISSUE OF LICENCE

-This Nertwork Services Licence is issued to xxxxxxxxx, by the Postal and Telecommunications Regulatory Authority of Zimbabwe, in terms of the Postal and Telecommunications Act [Chapter 12:05].
+This Telecommunications Network Services Licence is issued to xxxxxxxxx, by the Postal and Telecommunications Regulatory Authority of Zimbabwe, in terms of the Postal and Telecommunications Act [Chapter 12:05].

-Thus signed at Harare on this …………….. day of ………………..…………… 2021.
+Thus signed at Harare on this …………….. day of ………………..…………… xxx